Disposal of waste beer and/or cider from a public house, club, restaurant or other similar establishments

-On the 23rd March the government told certain types of businesses to close to help prevent the spread of Covid-19.
-This included public houses, clubs, restaurants and similar establishments.
+The ongoing COVID-19 pandemic has resulted in the closure of many business premises.
+These include public houses, clubs, restaurants and similar establishments.
 This has resulted in a requirement to dispose of the contents of kegs/casks that have now gone out of date.
-Normally these would be returned to source, but our understanding is that this is not possible at the present time due to the government restrictions and social distancing measures.
+Normally these would be returned to source, but our understanding is that this is not possible at the present time due to the government restrictions.

-Customers wishing to discharge waste beer or cider to our network from a public house, club, restaurant or other similar establishment are advised to contact us first in all instances.
-They can contact us directly via the firstname.lastname@example.org mailbox.
+- From 1 February 2021 customers that cannot use alternative methods of disposal and wish to discharge waste beer or cider to our network from a public house, club, restaurant or other similar establishment must contact us first via firstname.lastname@example.org.

-We encourage bulk requests from pub companies over individual requests per pub where possible.
+- We encourage bulk requests from pub companies over individual requests per pub where possible.
+Individual pubs are asked to liaise with their associated brewery where applicable to avoid duplicate applications as this could impact the acceptability of the discharge.

 The following information must be provided:

-If applying for multiple sites please provide this information in table format (i.e. excel).
+If applying for multiple sites this information should be provided in table format (i.e. Excel).

 This will allow us to assess the potential impact of the discharge.
 If acceptable we will provide written confirmation of the conditions that must be met to discharge the effluent requested safely.